Google Drive, Dropbox, and OneDrive are three of the most popular cloud storage providers available today, but which is best?

 So, let’s take a look at Google Drive vs Dropbox vs OneDrive under the accessibility category.

-Known as one of the most popular cloud storage, Google Drive offers a surprisingly mediocre file sharing characteristics.
+Known as one of the most popular cloud storage, Google Drive offers surprisingly mediocre file-sharing characteristics.

-You can modify the permissions by clicking ‘more’ that allows you to alter the link sharing features.
+You can modify the permissions by clicking ‘more’ which allows you to alter the link-sharing features.

 In the sharing settings, you can permit access by entering an email address.

 Moreover, there are more options in the “advanced sharing settings” to disable downloads and prevent editors from adding new users.

 You can also share the link via Gmail, Facebook, and Twitter.